Sign In Register

 Healthcare Facilities19

-Summerfield has an average annual temperature of 52°F (11°C).
+Summerfield experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 29°F in January while summers reach 72°F in July.
-The area enjoys 297 sunny days per year.
+The area gets 297 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,209 feet.

 Temperature